 URMC Helping Young Skiers Stay Safe on the Slopes

-The Center, in partnership with the Injury Free Coalition for Kids at Golisano Children’s Hospital, is providing drop-in trauma injury prevention sessions all day near the Learning Center in Sunset Lodge.
+The Center, in partnership with the Injury Free Coalition for Kids at Golisano Children’s Hospital and the Emergency Medicine department at URMC, is providing drop-in trauma injury prevention sessions all day near the Learning Center in Sunset Lodge.